GoogleCloudPlatform/covid-19-open-data/docs/table-vaccination-search-insights.md

 ## About this data
 These trends reflect the *relative interest* of Google searches related to COVID-19 vaccination.
 We split searches, by information need, across 3 categories:

 1. **COVID-19 vaccination**.
 All searches related to COVID-19 vaccination, indicating overall search interest in the topic.
+For example, “when can i get the covid vaccine” or “cdc vaccine tracker”.
+This parent category includes searches from the following 2 subcategories.
 2. **Vaccination intent**.
 Searches related to eligibility, availability, and accessibility of vaccines.
+For example, “covid vaccine near me” or “safeway covid vaccine”.
 3. **Safety and side effects**.
 Searches related to the safety and side effects of the vaccines.
+For example, “is the covid vaccine safe” or “pfizer vaccine side effects”.

 We selected these categories based on the input from public health experts, as well as taking into consideration:
 - data quality—for example, clear user intent